Milner39/DTS-102---Practical/README.md

 - Have UV installed

 # How To Use
+- You may need to run `pip install -e .` if not using UV.
 - Run `./database/seed.py` with `uv run -m project.database.seed`.
 - Run `./main.py` with `uv run -m project`.
 - Install the "qwtel.sqlite-viewer" vscode extension to see how data is stored